gregorwolf/SAP-NPM-API-collection/apis/html5-app-deployer/README.md

    }
    ```

 The `@sap/html5-app-deployer` consumer application should be bound to a single html5-apps-repo service instance of the app-host service plan.
+When `ASYNC_UPLOAD` is enabled, multiple app-host instances can be bound — see [Reuse Library App-Host Support](#reuse-library-app-host-support) below.
 When the `@sap/html5-app-deployer` consumer application is started, the `@sap/html5-app-deployer` module creates a zip archive for each folder in the “resources” folder - if it is not zipped already - and triggers the upload of all zip archives to the HTML5 application repository via multi-part request.

 Note that different app-host service instances cannot be used to upload applications with the same application id/name.